10 Best U.S. National Parks for Wildlife Viewing

 pronghorn sheep in theodore roosevelt national park

-The park is comprised of three separate units, far apart enough that it takes an hour and a half to get from top to bottom.
+💡 TIP: The park consists of three separate units, far apart enough that it takes an hour and a half to get from top to bottom.
 Of the three sections (the north, the south, and Elkhorn Ranch in between), the south unit has the most abundant wildlife.

 9. Yellowstone National Park, Wyoming/Montana/Idaho